 Prof. Adeyemo has authored and co-authored over 90 publications in both local and international peer-reviewed Journals.

-Dr Mobolanle R. Balogun, MBBS, MPH, FMCPH, FWACP is an associate professor in the Department of Community Health and Primary Care, College of Medicine, University of Lagos, and a consultant public health physician at the Lagos University Teaching Hospital.
+Professor Mobolanle R. Balogun, MBBS, MPH, FMCPH, FWACP is an associate professor in the Department of Community Health and Primary Care, College of Medicine, University of Lagos, and a consultant public health physician at the Lagos University Teaching Hospital.
 Her research interests are in reproductive health and the epidemiology of infectious diseases particularly HIV.
 She is undergoing a PhD in Global Health at the Liverpool School of Tropical Medicine, UK where she is working on research to build her capacity in Implementation Science.
 Currently, she is a co-investigator on the IVON and IVON-PP randomized control hybrid effectiveness-implementation trials to evaluate the effectiveness, acceptability, and feasibility of intravenous iron for the treatment of anaemia in pregnancy and postpartum respectively.
 She is also a co-investigator on IVON-IS, a parallel implementation research project to test options to strengthen routine screening for anemia during and immediately after pregnancy.

 Dr. Kehinde Okunade is the PI of an ongoing research grant (Memorial Sloan Kettering Cancer Centre Global Cancer Disparities Pilot Grant) and a co-PI on an International Innovation Grant (IIG) (American Cancer Society).
 He was PI of a similar IIG award in 2020 and the site PI of a UK MRC grant with subaward in 2018.
 He was also awarded the Fogarty Fellowship (HBNU) with a seed grant in 2018.